-The groups can be big, and everyone can play together.
+The groups can be extensive, and everyone can play together.
 That helps to build the competition spirit.

 The planning and strategies do good to the brains.

 Angles, strides, and techniques become the central discussions.
-This makes the child active, creative and smart.
+This makes the child active, creative, and intelligent.

 Physically, it helps build and tone muscles.